The Trump administration wants to take credit for a covid vaccine. Trump supporters are undermining it.

 “His base has been primed to believe conspiracies and disbelieve in official accounts,” said Joan Donovan, a disinformation expert who is director of the Technology and Social Change Research Project at the Shorenstein Center on Media, Politics and Public Policy at Harvard University.
 “The skepticism that allows him to draw in these communities is the same skepticism that they are bringing to this world historic moment.”

-Over the last year, social media companies have taken newly-aggressive steps to remove misinformation, including banning false and misleading information about the coronavirus and covid-19 vaccination.
+Over the last year, social media companies have taken aggressive steps to remove misinformation, including banning false and misleading information about the coronavirus and covid-19 vaccination.
 But their efforts over the last year have fallen short.
-They have been hamstrung not only by the volume of misinformation, but by the powerful ways in which misinformation is turbocharged by algorithms, highly-motivated groups, and by users that exploit the gray area over what speech is permissible.
+They have been hamstrung not only by the volume of misinformation, but also by the powerful ways in which misinformation is turbocharged by algorithms, highly motivated groups and users that exploit the gray area over what speech is permissible.

 “In close consultation with local, national and global public health authorities around the world, we are focused on removing misleading information that presents the biggest potential harm to people’s health and well-being,” Twitter’s Alexander said.
-“Starting in early 2021, we may label or place a warning on Tweets that advance unsubstantiated rumors, disputed claims, as well as incomplete or out-of-context information about vaccines.”
+“Starting in early 2021, we may label or place a warning on tweets that advance unsubstantiated rumors, disputed claims, as well as incomplete or out-of-context information about vaccines.”

-“President Trump has repeatedly referred to the vaccines as ‘miracles’ and encouraged the American people to take them — including when he hosted an hours-long, live-streamed and nationally televised summit to educate the American people about the vaccine development and distribution process, build confidence in the safety and efficacy of the vaccines, and commemorate their creation as a national achievement that will save millions of lives,” said White House spokesman Brian Morgenstern.
+“President Trump has repeatedly referred to the vaccines as ‘miracles’ and encouraged the American people to take them — including when he hosted an hours-long, live-streamed and nationally televised summit to educate the American people about the vaccine development and distribution process, build confidence in the safety and efficacy of the vaccines, and commemorate their creation as a national achievement that will save millions of lives,” White House spokesman Brian Morgenstern said.

-Facebook didn’t respond to requests for comment.
+Facebook did not respond to requests for comment.

-In recent years, conspiracies and misleading narratives have moved from the fringes to the center of the national conversation — thanks, in no small part, to a disinformation machine led by Trump, high-profile influencers, and his most ardent supporters.
+In recent years, conspiracies and misleading narratives have moved from the fringes to the center of the national conversation — thanks, in no small part, to a disinformation machine led by Trump, high-profile influencers and his most ardent supporters.
 Trump has retweeted supporters of the conspiracy theory QAnon hundreds of times, raised misleading claims about mail-in voting and election results, and even suggested that injecting disinfectant could help cure the virus.
 Disinformation experts called the campaign by Trump and his influencers the most significant threat to democratic processes during the presidential election — worse, even, than Russian interference.

 The distrust of authority dovetails with a year-long push by activists that have effectively used social media to undermine vaccination.
 In the spring, for example, online anti-vaccination groups came together with groups supporting Trump and the conspiracy theory QAnon to push a viral video that made false claims about the virus, such as wearing a mask makes it easier to contract covid-19, according to researchers.

 Experts say it is unlikely that the federal government could force people to take a vaccine.
-Both president-elect Joe Biden and Dr. Anthony S. Fauci have said it will not happen.
+Both president-elect Joe Biden and top infectious-disease expert Anthony S. Fauci have said it will not happen.

-However, in recent segments on Fox, host and Trump ally Tucker Carlson has warned that a vaccine will be mandated by government, and has highlighted stories of vaccine side effects.
+However, in recent segments on Fox, host and Trump ally Tucker Carlson has warned that a vaccine will be mandated by the government, and he has highlighted stories of vaccine side effects.
 He has also blamed Twitter for “censoring” people who criticize the vaccine as “social control.”

 In a show referencing a New York lawmaker’s bill to mandate vaccination, he said, “They are planning to force you to take the coronavirus vaccine.
 It’s so safe, they have to threaten you to take it.”

-On Twitter earlier this month, Powell pushed theories that “big government” would conduct surveillance of people who refused vaccination, which she likened to “authoritarian communist control straight from #China.”
+On Twitter earlier this month, former Trump attorney Powell pushed theories that “big government” would conduct surveillance of people who refused vaccination, which she likened to “authoritarian communist control straight from #China.”
 Twitter said Powell’s tweet didn’t violate its policies.

-Trump promoted anti-vaccine conspiracy theories before taking office, and even at one time reportedly proposed known vaccine skeptic Robert Kennedy Jr. to lead a commission on vaccine safety.
-During his presidency, Trump would bring up vaccines with advisers, such as former FDA Commissioner Scott Gottlieb, and whether they were really safe, current and former administration officials said.
+Trump promoted anti-vaccine conspiracy theories before taking office, and even at one time he reportedly proposed known vaccine skeptic Robert Kennedy Jr. to lead a commission on vaccine safety.
+During his presidency, Trump would bring up vaccines with advisers, such as former FDA Commissioner Scott Gottlieb, and ask whether they were really safe, current and former administration officials said.

-Some of the conspiracies circulating about the vaccine are similar to misleading narratives that Trump pushed or alluded to about the virus itself.
-For instance, throughout the pandemic Trump called covid-19 the “China virus” and used anti-China rhetoric when describing it.
+Some conspiracies circulating about the vaccine are similar to misleading narratives that Trump pushed or alluded to about the virus itself.
+For instance, throughout the pandemic Trump called the novel coronavirus the “China virus” and used anti-China rhetoric when describing it.

 Now the anti-China rhetoric is being deployed by Trump allies to question the vaccine.
 This month Fox News commentator and Trump ally Laura Ingraham posted a story on Facebook from the right-leaning tabloid the Daily Mail that purported to show documents claiming that Chinese Community Party loyalists worked at pharmaceutical companies that developed the coronavirus vaccine.

-A correspondent for the Trump-friendly news channel NewsMax also cited the Daily Mail article to amplify unsubstantiated allegations that the Chinese Communist Party was linked to vaccines this month as well.
+A correspondent for the Trump-friendly news channel Newsmax also cited the Daily Mail article to amplify unsubstantiated allegations that the Chinese Communist Party was linked to vaccines this month as well.

-Conspiracy theories about the vaccine are also brewing within Trump’s base, particularly among Evangelical Christians and followers of the QAnon conspiracy theory, according to a new report by the misinformation research group Zignal Labs.
+Conspiracy theories about the vaccine are also brewing within Trump’s base, particularly among evangelical Christians and followers of the QAnon conspiracy theory, according to a report by the misinformation research group Zignal Labs.

 Zignal noted that some of the same people sharing the conspiracies about the vaccine, such as Powell, were also proponents of conspiracies around the results of the presidential election.